On volumes and the generic invariance of Fano type varieties: Preliminaries

 \subsection{Log discrepancies in a family}

 The subsection is devoted to the proof of the following two propositions.
 Let $k$ be an algebraically closed field of characteristic $0$.

-\begin{proposition} Let $(X,\Delta)$ be a pair over $k$, $f:X\to S$ be a projective morphism between two varieties over $k$, and let $E$ be a prime divisor over $X$ which is flat over $S$.
+\begin{proposition} Let $(X,\Delta)$ be a pair over $k$, $f:X\to S$ a proper morphism between two varieties over $k$, $X'\to X$ a proper birational morphism, and let $E$ be a prime divisor on $X'$ which is flat and geometrically irreducible over $S$.
 Suppose $\eta\in S$ is the generic point.
-Then after replacing $S$ with a finite cover and shrinking $S$, for a general closed point $s\in S$, we obtain
+Then,